Hurricane Jeanne: Haiti

 After the deadly floods in Haiti, Prime Minister Gérard Latortue declared three days of national mourning.
 On September 22, members of the Haitian interim government, the United Nations, and the International Red Cross launched an appeal to the international community for donations.
 The flood-stricken city Gonaïves was without electricity or communications.
 Road access was cut off until September 20, when the UN peacekeeping mission, MINUSTAH, reopened the road.
 Haiti's Ministry of Agriculture shipped water from St. Marc to Gonaïves, with assistance from the local Red Cross.
-On September 20 and again on the following day, the World Food Programme (WFF) sent a fleet of 12 trucks to Gonaïves, carrying 40 tons of food and 5,000 loaves of bread each day.
+On September 20 and again on the following day, the World Food Programme (WFP) sent a fleet of 12 trucks to Gonaïves, carrying 40 tons of food and 5,000 loaves of bread each day.
 Workers used trucks, boats, mules, and donkeys to distribute food to nearby villages.

-However, the streets of Gonaïves remained covered in mud and stagnant floodwaters for weeks after the storm.
+The streets of Gonaïves remained covered in mud and stagnant floodwaters for weeks after the storm.
 Due to damaged or blocked roads, Air Serv International helped transport relief workers to the hardest hit areas.
-Over a 12 day period after the disaster, CARE International provided meals to more than 278,000 people, equal to 961 metric tons of food.
+After the disaster, CARE International provided meals to more than 278,000 people, equal to 961 metric tons of food, over a 12–day period.
 United Nations troops used gunfire to suppress looting at food distribution locations.
 Due to the insecurity, several nongovernmental organizations (NGOs) stopped their work in Gonaïves.
 Violence in Port-au-Prince, associated with protests supporting previous Haitian President Aristide, disrupted food transport for a week, until conditions became safer on October 7.
 However, there were at least four instances of aid trucks being attacked or looted by mid-November, and three WFP trucks that were hijacked in December.
 On December 31, a mob looted four metric tons of food from a food truck.
 On January 13, 2005, UN peacekeepers had to use tear gas after riots developed at a food distribution site.
 The damage from Jeanne, in addition to subsequent drought conditions, diminished crop harvests in central Haiti by February 2005.
 In the six months after the storm, the WFP distributed 6,386 metric tons of food to people affected by the floods.
 Food distribution ended on March 14, 2005.